glotzerlab/gsd/doc/c-api.rst

 C API
 =====

-The GSD C API consists of a single header and source file (less than 1k lines of code).
-It does not build as a shared library.
-Instead, it is intended that developers simply drop the implementation into any package that needs it.
+The GSD C API consists of a single header and source file.
+Developers can drop the implementation into any package that needs it.

 Functions
 ---------